 NOTE: The itinerary for Summer 2023 is changing and will be updated shortly.
 Please contact the office to discuss the details if you wish.

 The best route is the traverse from the Almageller hut on the rocky south ridge, and then up and over the summit and down the west face.
 The glacier scenery and views across the valley to the Mischabel chain are magnificent.
 The summit is attained in around 4hours.

 This massive snow peak gives a long ascent from the Britannia hut.
 Fantastic views looking towards Zermatt and the Matterhorn.
-4 hour ascent.
+4-hour ascent.

 This peak is the third summit on the Mischabel Chain.
 The Nadelhorn has a pyramidal look, with three smooth faces divided by three sharp ridges.
 We approach from the Mischabel hut and take the classic NE Ridge.
-This gives varied climbing on snow, ice rock to an elegant summit.
+This gives varied climbing on snow and ice rock to an elegant summit.
 3 - 4 hours of ascent.

 Travel to Saas Grund.
 You should aim to arrive by late afternoon.
 The week starts with a welcome meeting, briefing and kit check at 7pm.
 Stay overnight in our comfortable partner hotel